conan-io/docs/integrations/cmake/cmake_generator.rst

 ``cmake`` generator
 ===================

-If you are using **CMake** to build your project, you can use the ``cmake`` generator to define all your requirements information in cmake syntax.
+If you are using **CMake** to build your project, you can use the ``cmake`` generator to define all your requirements in cmake syntax.
 It creates a file named ``conanbuildinfo.cmake`` that can be imported from your ``CMakeLists.txt``.

 .. code-block:: text